ofsoundof/3D_Appearance_SR/README.md

 # BibTeX
 If you find our work useful in your research or publication, please cite our work:

-Yawei Li , Vagia Tsiminaki, Radu Timofte, Marc Pollefeys, and Luc van Gool, "**3D Appearance Super-Resolution with Deep Learning**", In In *Proceedings of the IEEE Conference on Computer Vision and Pattern Recognition*, 2019.
+Yawei Li , Vagia Tsiminaki, Radu Timofte, Marc Pollefeys, and Luc van Gool, "**3D Appearance Super-Resolution with Deep Learning**" In *Proceedings of the IEEE Conference on Computer Vision and Pattern Recognition*, 2019.

     @inproceedings{li2019_3dappearance,
       title={3D Appearance Super-Resolution with Deep Learning},